 Designed to help all people get jobs.
 That’s the tagline for job site Indeed’s new brand identity.
 Now, while they technically didn’t update their logo at all, this one’s worth mentioning.
 With a focus on a dynamic color range and ‘kind and authentic’ imagery, Indeed’s brand has gone from 2021’s ‘every generic tech company ever’ blue to an updated, beautiful website and brand system.

 Bringing together science, technology, and talent – or at least that’s how design firm Wolff Olins describes GSK’s new logo and brand identity.
 It’s a familiar theme we’ve seen in logo redesigns of this year: reaching back into the brand’s history and heritage to push it forwards into a new future.

-Why we like it: GSK’s new logo is a good case study in how your brand identity should be an extension of your logo (and vice versa), with shapes and elements of the logo appearing repeatedly throughout the company’s website.
+Why we like it: GSK’s new logo is a good case study of how your brand identity should be an extension of your logo (and vice versa), with shapes and elements of the logo appearing repeatedly throughout the company’s website.

 A staple of hikers, lunchboxes, and office snacks, the Nākd snacks brand underwent a refresh by BrandMe earlier in June this year.
-Losing the grungy edges and booger green from the old logo, the snacks giant has opted for a fresher, more flexible logo application that should serve the brand for years to come.
+Losing the grungy edges and booger green from the old logo, the snacks giant has opted for a fresher, more flexible hand-drawn logo that should serve the brand for years to come.